Home > Investors > Annual Meeting > Information Circular > Board

 A significant portion of the Board’s oversight responsibilities is carried out through its three standing committees.

-The Board has established three standing committees, each of which is comprised of entirely independent directors and is governed by a written mandate.
+The Board has established three standing committees, each of which is comprised entirely of independent directors and is governed by a written mandate:

-Our committee mandates set out the composition requirements of each committee.
+Our committee mandates also set out the composition requirements of each committee.
 Each committee mandate also provides a description of the role and responsibilities of the Chair of the committee, which include:

 • providing leadership to the committee and presiding over committee meetings;